b-t-k/b-t-k.github.io/a-guide/part-2.md

 ![bbedit window](/images/bbedit-openfolder.png "BBEdit folders open")

 ### Change Case
 The SE toolset offer a way to change case, but frankly the workflow I’ve developed makes using BBEdit’s built in Change Case function.
-Out of the box there is no keyboard shortcut assigned to the various change case functions—
+Out of the box there is no keyboard shortcut assigned to the various change case functions:
 - All Upper Case,
 - All Lower Case,
 - Make Title Case,